ajbanjara/Wireshark/Thrift.md

 Thanks to [Kalied](https://gitlab.com/EnigmaTriton/kalied), it is now possible to generate the code for your Thrift-based protocol automatically from your `.thrift` files.

-Kalied supports generating code matching any Wireshark version between 3.6 and {Work-in-Progress} to facilitate development.
+Kalied supports generating code matching any Wireshark version between 3.6 and 4.4 to facilitate development.

 It has been successfully tested with all the examples below and some internal protocol with more than a hundred commands without any issue.